 So, we may be drinking from a CO2 plastic bottle (well, hopefully not) and watching movies on waste-CO2 DVDs (well, preferably streaming) soon.
 "I would say it's a matter of a few years before CO2-derived polymers are available to the public," says Müller.

 Good idea: make polycarbonates from waste CO2.
 Better idea: make less pollution and less polycarbonate plastics.

-Julia Whitty is Mother Jones' environmental correspondent.
+Julia Whitty is Mother Jones' environmental correspondent, lecturer, and 2008 winner of the Kiriyama Prize and the John Burroughs Medal Award.
 You can read from her new book, The Fragile Edge, and other writings, here.